playcanvas/developer.playcanvas.com/docs/user-manual/xr/input-sources.md

 ## UI

-The UI elements such as 3D screens, buttons, scroll areas, and other components work well with input sources, and events such as "click" will trigger regardless of input type: mouse, touch, or XR input source.
+UI elements such as 3D screens, buttons, scroll views, and other components work well with input sources.
+Events such as `click` will trigger regardless of input type: mouse, touch, or XR input source.

 By default, all input source rays will be used to check for interaction with UI components, but you can disable it using a flag: